CumulusNetworks/docs/content/cumulus-netq-413/Manage-Events-and-Notifications/Monitor-WJH-Events.md

 ```
 Refer to the {{<link title="config/#netq-config-add-agent-wjh-threshold" text="command line reference">}} for a comprehensive list of options and definitions for this command.

-## Suppress Events with Filters
+## Suppress WJH Events

-You can create filters with the UI or CLI to prevent WJH from generating events.
-Filters can be applied to a drop category (such as layer 1 drops or buffer drops), a drop reason (for example, "decapsulation error" or "multicast MAC mismatch"), or according to severity level (notice, warning, or error).
-With the CLI, you can create filters to suppress events according to their source or destination IP addresses.
+You can create suppression rules with the UI or CLI to prevent WJH from generating events.
+Rules can be applied to a drop category (such as layer 1 drops or buffer drops), a drop reason (for example, "decapsulation error" or "multicast MAC mismatch"), or according to severity level (notice, warning, or error).
+With the CLI, you can create rules to suppress events according to their source or destination IP addresses.

 For a complete list of drop types, reasons, and severity levels, refer to the {{<link title="WJH Events Reference">}}.